 Based on the idea as stated in the introduction and formulation of the problem, this paper identifies how the tea plantation model that can optimize the impact on regional development and promote rural economic development of LED-based thinking.
 In addition, also to compare the performance of existing plantation model (exiting) the model plantation and contract farming model both the subregion, between the subregion, or region.
-Comparison with a model plantation model existingnya intended to obtain the effectiveness of the implementation of the model plantation of the region in Bandung regency.
-Comparison of model with contract farming model existingnya intended to obtain a combination of the effectiveness of the implementation of the subregion and the region in Bandung regency.
+Comparison with a model plantation model existingnya intended to obtain the effectiveness of the implementation of the model plantation in each subregion and the region in Bandung regency.
+Comparison of model with contract farming model existingnya intended to obtain a combination of the effectiveness of the implementation of contract farming model in the subregion and the region in Bandung regency.